• Skip to main content

 • olive oil: Olive oil is the perfect marinade base.
 I also use it to cook the shrimp in, but if you love your shrimp cooked in butter, add some to the pan before you put the shrimp in.

-• mango: fresh works best for mango salsas.
+• mango: fresh ripe mango works best for mango salsas.
 Chopping frozen mango that has been thawed can be very mushy.

 • lime: freshly squeezed if possible